MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-cash-registers.md

 4. The staff ID of the operator who is printing the receipt copy.
 5. The date and time of the receipt copy event, in the format YYYYMMDDHHMMSS.
 6. The sequential number of the signed receipt copy event.
-7. The designation of the first signed receipt copy event for the register (Y/N).
+7. A value (Y/N) that indicates whether the transaction is the first signed receipt copy event for the register.
 8. The previous signature for the same register.
 A blank value is used for the first signed receipt copy event.

 You can view the signature of the receipt copy, together with the event data that was used to generate it, on the **Signature** tab of the **Audit events** page in Retail headquarters.